ocsigen/macaque/README.md

            <:update< row in $table$ := $value row$ | $predicate row$ >>

-In this case, the update syntax is used to define a generic update operation^β : I know of no syntaxic way to impose that the right tuple type be a subtype of the table row type.
+In this case, the update syntax is used to define a generic update operation^β : I know of no syntactic way to impose that the right tuple type be a subtype of the table row type.

 To keep things simple, there is an ad-hoc rule for the specific update